melohub-xbit/MLFiesta-FatalErrors/README.md

 ```bash
 python main.py
 ```
-2. Start the frontend server:
+2. Start the frontend server (no need to do this if using the deployed frontend link):
 ```bash
 cd frontend
 npm start